 Adult Education Series: The Way of Love

-In the coming weeks, we will make our way through Scott Gunn’s book ‘The Way of Love: A Practical Guide to Following Jesus.’
+In the coming Sundays, we will make our way through Scott Gunn’s book ‘The Way of Love: A Practical Guide to Following Jesus.’
 The book is set up around different ways we can practically engage in growing our spiritual life as followers of Jesus.
 Each week we will reflect on a different verb that sums up some aspect of following after Jesus.
 Each short chapter contains a reflection from Gunn, a shorter anecdote, and questions for reflection.

 Jan 15th: This week are starting our journey with The Way of Love.
 We will begin with the Foreword by Bishop Curry and the Introduction to the book.
 Our goal at this meeting will be to get a handle on the book itself and to introduce the format we will be using for the upcoming weeks.

 Jan 22nd: Our journey with The Way of Love begins in earnest this week with the first chapter.
 The chapter leads us to think about what it means to turn to Jesus and also to be ready to turn towards new things and away from former things.
 By thinking of making these new beginnings as ‘turning’ we can gain a fresh perspective on the more traditional language of repentance.
 What do we need to do in our lives to be ready to turn aside like Moses going after the burning bush?
 Please take some time to read the first chapter, think over the reflection questions, and ruminate over the Scripture readings in the back.